-Tax year or financial year is the year for which the assessee is calculating tax.
+The tax year or financial year is the year for which the assessee calculates tax.
 This period starts on April 1 and ends next year on March 31.
 So, while calculating income tax on salary, one needs to take the total salary earned during this period.

 The assessment year is different from the financial year.
 It is the year that comes after the financial year.
-This means it is the year in which taxpayers calculate their taxes.
-So, if you need to calculate the tax for the financial year 2020-21, its assessment year will be 2021-22.
+So, if you need to calculate the tax for 2021-22, its assessment year will be 2022-23.

 Salary breakup is another important component you must know about to calculate the right income tax on salary.
-Employees can find it in detail in their salary slips and contains information on HRA, DA, PF, etc.
+Employees can find it in detail in their salary slips, containing information on HRA, DA, PF, etc.